 Collard greens (and other cruciferous veggies like kale and Brussels sprouts) are also a good source of alpha-lipoic acid (ALA), a micronutrient that helps the body deal with stress.

-Good news for diabetes: ALA also helps reduce blood sugar and can help to strengthen the nerves damaged by diabetic neuropathy.
+Good news for Diabetics alpha-lipoic acid (ALA) also helps reduce blood sugar levels and can help to strengthen the nerves damaged by diabetic neuropathy!

 Just be careful not to overcook it, which creates a strong sulfur smell.
 Just five minutes of steaming, and you’re done.